Kryha/KREAd/docs/glossary.md

 #### Semi-fungible token (SFT)
 Behaves like a non-fungible token, meaning it's a digital asset that can hold arbitrary data.
 However, unlike NFTs multiple SFTs with the same data can be minted.
 For example, 10 SFTs with data `{ type: "background" }` can exist, while in the case of NFTs only a single NFT can exist with the exact same data.
 The KREAd contract can mint two SFT brands: [KREAd Characters](#character-sft) and KREAd Items.
+Behaves like a non-fungible token, meaning it's a digital asset that can hold arbitrary data.
+However, unlike NFTs multiple SFTs with the same data can be minted.
+For example, 10 SFTs with data `{ type: "background" }` can exist, while in the case of NFTs only a single NFT can exist with the exact same data.
+The KREAd contract can mint two SFTs [brands](https://docs.agoric.com/glossary/#brand): [KREAd Characters](#character-sft) and [KREAd Items](#item-sft).

 #### Character SFT
-Semi-fungible token representing a character in the SAGES universe.
+[Semi-fungible token](#semi-fungible-token-sft) representing a character in the SAGES universe.
 Each character can be identified by a unique image and a set of properties related to the SAGES story.
 Characters can be minted for a fee via KREAd's frontend.
 When minting, the user must choose a valid name for the character, and will reviece a randomly selected character from a predefined set.
-On their own, Character assets behave like any other sft on Agoric, meaning they can be used in offers and be recognized by other contracts.
-For example they can be sold and bought by anyone using the marketplace section of KREAd's frontend, or they can be sent to a different marketplace contract on the Agoric chain that handles sfts.
+On their own, Character assets behave like any other SFT on Agoric, meaning they can be used in offers and be recognized by other contracts.
+For example they can be sold and bought by anyone using the marketplace section of KREAd's frontend, or they can be sent to a different marketplace contract on the Agoric chain that handles SFTs.
 KREAd extends the functionality of Characters by providing an Inventory in which to store [KREAd Items](#item-sft).

-See the table and example below for more information about the properties that make up KREAd Character sfts:
+See the table and example below for more information about the properties that make up KREAd Character SFTs:

 | Character | Description | Type                       | Example                                                                                                             |
 |-----------------|---------------------------------------|----------------------------|---------------------------------------------------------------------------------------------------------------------|